Strohauer Farms’ Definitive Guide to Resistant Starch

 Let’s make this practical.
 Below are some ways to not only incorporate potato starch in your diet but also other forms of RS.

 Increase your RS2 consumption by mixing 1-4 Tbs. raw unmodified potato starch (not flour and must be unmodified) into either a cold glass of water, mineral water like Pellegrino, probiotic liquids such as Kombucha, milk (almond, coconut, cow, goat, etc.) or in your yogurt.
 By mixing potato starch in your yogurt or probiotic liquids, it’s increasing the absorption rate of the probiotics by helping them bypass the small intestine and having a better chance of reaching the large intestine intact.
 A sparkling water is also great with RS because the bubbles seem to enhance the dispersal of the potato starch granules throughout with no need for a blender.
-Try Bob’s Red Mill Unmodified Potato Starch.
+Try Bob’s Red Mill Unmodified Potato Starch (always uncooked!).
 You can also try mixing in a green banana with your smoothie.
 One large, green and unripe banana will contain about 20-25 grams of RS.
 Other good sources that can be used are plantain flour, green banana flour and tapioca starch.
 A final, fun option can be to mix the potato starch into your morning Bulletproof Coffee after you’ve added the butter, so it’s not hot enough to destroy the starch (keep it under 160 degrees).

 Include healthy fats, such as coconut oil, when cooking rice or potatoes.
 When these are cooked together, the oil from the healthy fat binds to the digestible starch.
 The digestible starch is the typical starch in our diets that is converted into glucose, not RS.
 With the binding of the oil, the digestible starch begins to crystalize, thus creating RS.
 Also cooling the starch with the healthy fat included allows the crystallization process to occur.
 One study found this increased the amount of RS by 10-15 times!